 Brexit: Temporary Permissions Regime and Financial Services Contracts Provisions

 In the event of a no-deal scenario, the Government announced the introduction of a Temporary Permissions Regime (TPR) that will permit EEA firms that currently passport into Gibraltar to continue to do so for a limited period.
+These provisions will commence in the event of the United Kingdom exiting the European Union without agreement.

 This will allow firms wishing to maintain their Gibraltar business to apply for full authorisation from the GFSC.